andry-tino/b-industrialprotocols/rte/epl.md

 > However, EPL nodes can perfectly operate as normal Ethernet devices.

 In order to overcome this issue, we must avoid mixing EPL and non-EPL devices on the same shared segment.
-Thus the network is split into more segments by a [router](https://en.wikipedia.org/wiki/Router_(computing\)) or a [bridge](https://en.wikipedia.org/wiki/Bridging_(networking\)), thus making the EPL segment a protected Ethernet.
+Thus the network is split into more segments by a [router](https://en.wikipedia.org/wiki/Router_(computing)) or a [bridge](https://en.wikipedia.org/wiki/Bridging_(networking)), thus making the EPL segment a _protected Ethernet_.

+### Other